amazon-biobank/biobank/README.md

 ### Testing a smart contract
 There is some invocations command template's in the sucess_commands file.
 You can set you parameters and use them to test the chaincode

+ps: Dont forget updating your environment variable (set to peer 1)

 ### Monitor network
 You can monitor you network by command `./monitordocker.sh net_test`